Research Programs

 Benefits of Membership

-There are benefits to membership in cancer research programs and these include eligibility to apply for certain pilot funds that will be announced periodically.
+Members of our cancer research programs are eligible to apply for certain pilot funds that will be announced periodically.
 Members can interact and collaborate with colleagues across the institutions and across the cancer programs.
-Other benefits as a center evolves include often discounted access to innovative core resources.
-NCI-funded centers allow members to compete for supplemental funds the NCI provides each year through RFAs, access to national resources such as CTEP drugs, clinical trial resources and opportunity for membership and access to research resources that are generated by various national consortiums.
-These are significant and support the whole cancer research mission from cell lines, mouse models, chemical libraries, and support for various types of therapeutic and prevention clinical trials.
+Members also receive discounted access to innovative core resources when available.
+NCI-funded centers allow members to compete for supplemental funds provided by the NCI each year through RFAs, access to national resources such as CTEP drugs, clinical trial resources and opportunity for membership, and access to research resources that are generated by various national consortiums.
+These significant benefits support the whole cancer research mission from cell lines, mouse models, chemical libraries, and support for various types of therapeutic and prevention clinical trials.

 Contact Us